 Colorful side tables

 A bright side table like this one is a great way to add some life to your living room without, say, reupholstering the entire couch — and then regretting it.

-This circular red piece is just as much of a mood-lifter, with the added benefit of two storage areas that help reduce clutter.
+This circular red option from Kartell is just as much of a mood-lifter, with the added benefit of two storage compartments that help reduce clutter.

-This blue side table also has storage in the form of a small shelf for anything (candles, books, booze) you might want to display.
+This vibrant coral side table also has storage in the form of a small drawer and shelves for anything (candles, books, booze) you might want to display.

-Working out to just more than $10 per stool, any one in this kindercore-esque set would pop as a side table.
+Working out to just about $20 per stool, any one of the five in this kindercore-esque set would pop as a side table.
 The stools you don’t use as a table will come in handy when you need extra seating for guests, and their stackable nature makes them easy enough to tuck away when not in use.

-Few side tables on this list are as guaranteed to start conversation — or be confused for an actual piece of art — as this one.
+Few side tables on this list are as guaranteed to start conversation — or be confused for a piece of sculpture — as this one.